eslint/eslint/docs/rules/brace-style.md

 # Require Brace Style (brace-style)

-Brace style is closely related to [indent style](http://en.wikipedia.org/wiki/Indent_style) in programming and describes the placement of curly braces relative to their control statement and body.
+Brace style is closely related to [indent style](https://en.wikipedia.org/wiki/Indent_style) in programming and describes the placement of braces relative to their control statement and body.
 There are probably a dozen, if not more, brace styles in the world.

-The *one true brace style* is one of the most common brace styles in JavaScript, in which the opening curly brace of a block is placed on the same line as its corresponding statement or declaration.
+The *one true brace style* is one of the most common brace styles in JavaScript, in which the opening brace of a block is placed on the same line as its corresponding statement or declaration.
 For example:

 ```js
 if (foo) {